OFFICIAL: East Bengal enters Indian Super League! | Goal.com

 She said, "Now the problem is solved.
 East Bengal will play in the ISL."

-Thereafter, FSDL started the bid process by issuing a Request for Proposal (RFP) document which East Bengal duly picked up.
+Thereafter, FSDL started the bid process by issuing a Request for Proposal (RFP) document which East Bengal duly picked up under the aegis of 'Shree Cement East Bengal Foundation'.

 Ernst & Young, the designated international advisory firm, had the mandate of drawing up and validating the bid process.